TL;DR

 For example, if support delays are a recurring theme, the company may hire more agents or implement automation to improve response times.
 If unclear pricing policies emerge as a major issue, the marketing team could refine communication around costs to reduce confusion.

-By transforming qualitative data into actionable insights, businesses can address core issues, improve services, and enhance customer satisfaction in a data-driven way.
+By transforming qualitative data into outcomes teams can act on, businesses address core issues, improve services, and enhance customer satisfaction in a data-driven way.
+This step is where thematic analysis connects to closing the feedback loop: themes don't just get identified, they get routed to the right team with the context needed to respond.

-Different approaches to thematic analysis influence how data is categorized, structured, and interpreted, depending on research objectives and data complexity.
-The choice of method impacts how themes are identified, analyzed, and applied to generate meaningful insights.
+Thematic analysis isn't a single method.
+It's a family of approaches, each shaping how data is categorized, structured, and interpreted.
+The choice of method impacts how themes are identified, analyzed, and applied.

 1. Inductive vs. Deductive Approaches: How Are Themes Identified?